<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=735190889966745&amp;ev=PageView&amp;noscript=1">

 • Choosing a playlist for your gathering

-3. Ask Yourself: What Should I Cook When I Host a Get Together at My Apartment?
+3. Ask Yourself: What Should I Cook When I Host a Get-Together at My Apartment?

 If you're wondering how to throw a dinner party at home, careful menu planning is one of the key ingredients.
 The food you serve will depend on your theme and how classy you want your get-together to feel.
 Start by considering your guests' dietary restrictions, seasonal produce, and what you can easily prepare.
-These tips from Martha Stewart can help you with the rest.

-For an apartment party, we recommend serving easy-to-eat and difficult-to-spill items.
-Since table space is often a premium at parties, not every guest will have a solid surface to eat their food on.
 They may end up balancing plates in one hand and drinks in the other; inevitably, someone drops a plate or glass on the floor, spilling lasagna or red wine on your formerly pristine floor.
 Your guests won't have to test their juggling skills when you offer a selection of portable foods.

 4. Create a Party Schedule